Grim-/OutwardSuperSimpleExample/README.md

 Faeryn - Faeryn is another modder who makes a point to help out others on the modding discord and was what prompted this article originally, I have mostly shamelessly stolen Faeryns code and I am Lawyering up.

 Avrixel - Who was subject 0 and the original target of the impromptu guide and Mod Developer of the in-progress Frost Warrior Skill Tree.

+All the Jims that died while I was getting screenshots.